Learning Compact Boolean Networks: Experiments

 \section{Experiments}

-In this section, we empirically evaluate the proposed methods on image classification tasks, both separately and in combination.
-We first describe the experimental setup, including the data augmentation, input encoding and output decoding schemes.
-The metrics and baselines are then detailed.
-We present results on learned connections (\cref{sec:exp_connection}), the convolutional architecture (\cref{sec:exp_convolution}), and the adaptive discretization strategy (\cref{sec:exp_discretization}), building up to the final combined results (\cref{sec:exp_main}).
+We evaluate the proposed components both in isolation and in combination.
+Details on input encoding, data augmentation, baselines, architectures, and training hyperparameters are provided in \cref{app:exp_details}.
+We first evaluate learned connections (\cref{sec:exp_connection}), compact convolutions (\cref{sec:exp_convolution}), and adaptive discretization (\cref{sec:exp_discretization}) in isolation, then combine all components to evaluate the final Pareto frontier and FPGA inference performance (\cref{sec:exp_main}).

-\paragraph{Setup} We evaluate our method on \mnist \citep{lecun1998gradient} and \cifar \citep{krizhevsky2009learning}.
-For \mnist, we round the floating-point pixels to the closest Boolean values, and apply random rotations (up to $15^\circ$) and random affine transformations (with translations up to $10\%$ of the image size in both spatial directions) as data augmentation during training.
-On \cifar, we use thermometer encoding with equal thresholds (c.f. \cref{sec:background}) to convert floating-point pixels to Boolean strings with various lengths, following \citet{petersen2022deep,petersen2024convolutional}; for convolutional networks, we concatenate these Boolean strings along the channel dimension.
-Random horizontal flips and random crops of size $32 \times 32$ with a padding of 2 pixels are applied during training.
-No data augmentation is applied at inference on both datasets.
-The population count decoder as described in \cref{sec:background} is applied on both datasets.
-Further experimental details are included in \cref{app:exp_details}.

-\paragraph{Metrics} We use test accuracy as the performance metric.
-To measure the Boolean circuit size, we use two metrics: the number of neurons in the Boolean network (\emph{\#neurons}), and the number of Boolean operations in the pruned Boolean circuit (\emph{\#BOPs}).
-The pruning simply removes all redundant neurons that have no contribution to the final output, and removes Identity and NOT neurons by rewiring their input connections to their output connections (see \cref{app:pruning_algorithm} for details).
-We note that more advanced logic synthesis methods \citep{Mishchenko2006_DAGAwareRewriting, Brayton2010_ABC, Riener2019_OnTheFlyDAGAware, Li2024_DAGAwareSynthesisOrchestration} can be applied to further reduce the circuit size after pruning; we apply the simplest pruning to avoid bias towards any specific circuit optimization method.
-We remark that since all baselines and our method are not trained with circuit optimization in the loop, the relative comparisons before and after pruning (\ie \#neurons and \#BOPs) are similar for our empirical studies.
-Therefore, we expect the relative performance gain of our method over baselines to hold as well after applying more advanced logic synthesis techniques.
+\textbf{Metrics. } We report test accuracy as the prediction-performance metric.
+To measure Boolean circuit size before hardware synthesis, we report both the number of neurons in the Boolean network (\emph{\#neurons}) and the number of Boolean operations after simple pruning (\emph{\#BOPs}).
+The simple pruning removes redundant neurons that do not contribute to the final output, as well as Identity and NOT neurons by rewiring their input connections to their output connections.
+See \cref{app:pruning_algorithm} for details.
+We apply the same pruning procedure to all methods to avoid bias toward any particular circuit optimization method.
+For FPGA inference, we generate Verilog from the pruned Boolean networks and synthesize it with Xilinx Vivado for the ZCU104 FPGA.
+The synthesis performs more advanced hardware-level simplification and mapping than our simple pruning, so we report the resulting post-synthesis circuit size in MB and runtime per sample in nano-second.